moritzm99/hot-spot-analysis-cm/README.md

 - an Interactive Development Environment (IDE) or a Notebook-based Interactive Computing Environment:
   - this repository was built using Jupyter lab (read more details [here](https://jupyter.org))
-  - after sucessfull conda installation follow the next steps to get your instance
+  - after sucessful conda installation follow the next steps to get your instance
   - it is highly recommended to install Juypter lab in a seperate environment and link other environment Kernels to this one instance

     ```bash